jbandi/eeboo/README.md

 ### `yarn start-dev`
 Runs a node.js express server listening on port 3001.
-The Server runs in DEV mode
+The Server runs in DEV mode.
+To connect to a firbase backend, a valid firebase token has to be referenced in the dev config file

 ### `yarn start-test`
 Runs a node.js express server listening on port 3001